NabajeetBarman/SI-TI/README.md

 ## Related Github Repository

 There is a Python based implementation for SI TI calculation available on Github [here](https://github.com/slhck/siti).
-The MATLAB implementation provided here gives the same results (upto 2 decimal places) as the Python implementation for YUV420 videos in Full Range mode.
+Both implementations (this MATLAB and the Python) provides same results (upto 2 decimal places) for 8-bit YUV420 videos.

 # Citation

-If you find this file useful and use it in your work, please provide a link to this Github page in your publication and cite our below mentioned paper:
+If you find this repository useful and use it in your work, please provide a link to this Github page in your publication and cite our below mentioned paper:

 `N. Barman, N. Khan and M. G. Martini, "Analysis of Spatial and Temporal Information Variation for 10-Bit and 8-Bit Video Sequences," 2019 IEEE 24th International Workshop on Computer Aided Modeling and Design of Communication Links and Networks (CAMAD), 2019, pp. 1-6, doi: 10.1109/CAMAD.2019.8858486.`